 - Bodegas Rosell: A classic!
 It’s one of the best wine bars in the city and has been open since 1920.
 It has the most beautiful Spanish tiles inside and out.
 They have a more formal restaurant, a more casual bar and a patio with plenty of seating.

 - There’s also a large Central and South American population where I live, so we have tons of Latin American food options too.
-Try a pupusa at Pupuseria Madrid Rio Grande… they’re to die for!
-Need some hot sauce?
-El Huerto is your place.
+Try a pupusa at Pupuseria Madrid Rio Grande—they’re to die for!
+And if you need some hot sauce, El Huerto is your place.

 Also, one of the greatest markets in Madrid is not far, at the Museo del Ferrocarril.
 It’s the Mercado de Motores, where not only can you explore all the antique trains inside, but can shop for artisan goods, antiques and eat at food trucks!
-It’s the second weekend of every month and free to enter.
+It takes place the second weekend of every month and is free to enter.

 Courtney fell in love with Spain the minute she set foot in this magical country in 2007.
 She has an intense love for Spanish wine and food… and Javier Bardem.
 She’s always on the lookout for the next best tapa to go along with a refreshing caña, and dreams of buying a ruin in Andalucía with her husband Dani one day.